 We’ll be sure to update this page as soon as Sony does confirm a list of PS5 compatible NVMe SSDs.
 You can also check out some of the best PS5 deals for offers on these SSDs as and when we see them.

 What makes the PS5 SSD so good?

 The PS5’s internal SSD operates at around 5.5GB/s bandwidth.
 This outstrips the performance of most NVMe SSDs right now, which is how it’s able to achieve lightning-fast loading times.
-You can read more about that in our guide to the PS5.

 However, new PCIe 4.0 NVMe SSDs are coming that offer upwards of 7GB/s bandwidth, such as Western Digital’s SN850.
 Nonetheless, we would still hold off on making a purchase until Sony has officially confirmed its compatibility with PS5.
 These are also guaranteed to be expensive when they first launch.
 If you’re eager to get a 2TB drive, be prepared to spend as much as a whole other PS5 console!